In this section, our attorneys explain Nevada’s criminal laws and legal concepts, A to Z

-Certainly, sexual assault charges are usually tougher to prove the more time has passed.
+Certainly, sexual assault charges are usually tougher to prove as more time passes.
 This is because:

-However, the Cosby trial is proof that it may be possible to convict someone on sexual assault charges even if the case is “stale.”
+However, the Cosby trial shows that it may be possible to convict someone on sexual assault charges even if the case is “stale.”
 (Cosby’s criminal defense attorneys were able to get his conviction overturned on procedural grounds.)3

 The crime of sexual assault is a category A felony under Nevada state law.
 The penalties turn on the victim’s age, whether the victim was injured, and the defendant’s criminal history:

 |Age of victim in Nevada sexual assault case

 |Under 16, and the defendant has no prior conviction(s) of sexual assault or a sexual offense against a child||